Welcome to today's edition of the Rush 24-7 podcast.

 Nobody on Capitol Hill's got your back.

-You gotta give up.
+You got to give up.

-You have to allow the United States to lose This.
+You have to allow the United States to lose this.

 That's what the American people want.